Anatoliy Baranov

 Baranov started his career as a journalist in the newspaper Moskovskij Komsomolets in the 1980s.

 From 1993 to 1996, he worked for the newspaper Pravda.

 He was a member of the Communist Party of the Russian Federation (until 2007).
 CPRF and Gennady Zyuganov accused him of Trotskyism.
 He left the party.

 On March 10, 2010 he signed an appeal of the Russian opposition stating "Putin must go".

 He was awarded a Medal "In Commemoration of the 850th Anniversary of Moscow".

+Anatoliy Baranov is the author of the books “The Aroma of Rotting”, the novel-feuilleton “The Recent History of the City of Foolov”, “The Shadow Cabinet of the Opposition”.
+Also he is the author of works in the collection of stories Ticket to America together with Mikhail Popov, Andrei Gusev and others.